 *Misty Copeland was born on this date in 1982.
-She is an African American author, entertainer, and American ballet dancer for American Ballet Theatre.
-She is the third African American soloist and first in two decades with ABT, where she has endured the cultural pressure associated with this role.
+She is a Black ballet dancer for American Ballet Theatre, author and entertainer.
+She is the third Black soloist and first in the 21st century with ABT, where she has endured the cultural pressure associated with this role.

 Copeland is considered a prodigy.
 By age 15, Copeland's mother and ballet teachers, who were serving as her custodial guardians, fought a custody battle over her.
 Meanwhile, Copeland, who was already an award-winning dancer, was fielding professional offers.
 The 1998 legal proceedings involved filings for emancipation by Copeland and restraining orders by her mother.
 Both sides dropped legal proceedings, and Copeland moved home to begin studying under a new teacher who was a former ABT member.
 In 1997, Copeland won the Los Angeles Music Center Spotlight Award as the best dancer in Southern California.
 After two summer workshops with the ABT, she became a member of the Studio Company in 2000, a member of the corps de ballet in 2001, and a soloist in 2007.
 Stylistically, she is considered a classical ballet dancer.

 As a soloist since 2007, she has been described as having matured into a more contemporary and sophisticated dancer.
 While aspiring to be a principal dancer, Copeland has numerous goals as a dancer, in terms of leading roles.
 She aspires to perform lead roles in Giselle, Nikiya and Gamzatti in La Bayadère, Juliet in Romeo and Juliet as well as Odette/Odile in Swan Lake.